How Reliable Are FOSS Popularity Metrics? Analyzing the Effort Required for Spoofing Common Software Popularity Metrics: Related Work

-Last, the design and analysis of impact and popularity metrics is related.
-Mujahid et al.~\cite{Mujahid2022} observe limitations of current popularity metrics such as stars and downloads and instead suggest to employ package centrality.
-They successfully apply this approach to identify npm packages in decline which is a criterion to prefer alternative dependencies.
-Coelho et al.~\cite{Coelho2020} present a machine learning model as a metric for measuring the maintenance status of GitHub software projects.
+\Citeauthor{Mujahid2022}~\cite{Mujahid2022} observe limitations of current popularity metrics such as stars and downloads and instead suggest employing package centrality.
+They successfully apply this approach to identify npm packages in decline which is a criterion to prefer alternative dependencies. \Citeauthor{Coelho2020}~\cite{Coelho2020} present a machine learning model as a metric for measuring the maintenance status of GitHub software projects.
 As the input features are covered by the atomic metrics analyzed in this work, it is susceptible to the same degree of spoofing.
 In \Cref{sec:metric-reliability}, the CHAOSS project popularity metric is considered.
-Besides that, CHAOSS~\cite{CHAOSS2025} recently initiated a working group to develop methods for measuring funding impact.
-Similarly, Osborne~\cite{Osborne2024b} develops a toolkit for measuring the impact of public funding on \gls{foss}.
-They argue that quantitative data has a "risk of creating perverse incentives through metric selection/optimisation" and suggests qualitative and mixed-methods to capture social, economic and technological impact.
-This is in line with our results that budget allocation based on quantitative impact metrics is highly susceptible to fraud.
+Besides that, \citeauthor{CHAOSS2025}~\cite{CHAOSS2025} recently initiated a working group to develop methods for measuring funding impact.
+Similarly, \citeauthor{Osborne2024b}~\cite{Osborne2024b} develops a toolkit for measuring the impact of public funding on \gls{foss}.
+They argue that quantitative data has a \textquote{risk of creating perverse incentives through metric selection/optimisation} and suggests qualitative and mixed-methods to capture social, economic and technological impact.
+This is in line with our results that assessment based on quantitative impact metrics is highly susceptible to fraud.